 Nine different trails throughout the park offer a wide variety of options.
 Start your hiking adventure with the Skyline, Lost Lake, Sable River, or Coast Guard trail.
 These shorter trails are perfect for beginning hikers.
 Be on the lookout for deer, birds, turtles, and other wildlife.

-More challenging hikes include the three to four-mile Logging, Ridge, and Island Trails.
+More challenging west Michigan hiking trails include the three to four-mile Logging, Ridge, and Island Trails.
 For the ultimate hike, try the six-mile South End Ski Trails.

 Sleeping Bear Dunes National Lakeshore

 There are 100 miles of trails located in Sleeping Bear Dunes National Lakeshore, each more beautiful than the last.
 It’s impossible to choose which of the 13 mainland trails is the best, so plan to visit more than once!

 One of the highlights of this area is the Sleeping Bear Heritage Trail.
 This 22-mile paved trail is handicap accessible and designed for walkers, runners, bikers, wheelchairs, and strollers.
 It’s a great way to get around the park and see many sites throughout the lakeshore.